 Paralegal hourly billing rate vs. what a paralegal earns per hour

 Note that the paralegal hourly billing rate is based on the above factors and is not the same as what a paralegal earns in an hour.
-However, lawyers can use the average paralegal hourly rate as a point of reference
+However, paralegal hourly rates serve as a point of reference

 Paralegal billing tips and best practices